Barnes Wallis: Aircraft design

+Other work

 In the 1950s, Wallis developed an experimental rocket-propelled torpedo codenamed HEYDAY.
 It was powered by compressed air and hydrogen peroxide, and had an unusual streamlined shape designed to maintain laminar flow over much of its length.
 Tests were conducted from Portland Breakwater in Dorset.
-The only surviving example is on display in Explosion!
-Museum of Naval Firepower at Gosport.
+The only surviving example is on display in the Explosion Museum of Naval Firepower at Gosport.

-In 1955 Wallis agreed to act as a consultant to the project to build the Parkes Radio Telescope in Australia.
+In 1955, Wallis agreed to act as a consultant to the project to build the Parkes Radio Telescope in Australia.
 Some of the ideas he suggested are the same as or closely related to the final design, including the idea of supporting the dish at its centre, the geodetic structure of the dish and the master equatorial control system.
 Unhappy with the direction it had taken, Wallis left the project halfway into the design study and refused to accept his £1,000 consultant's fee.

 In the 1960s, Wallis also proposed using large cargo submarines to transport oil and other goods, thus avoiding surface weather conditions.
 Moreover, Wallis's calculations indicated, the power requirements for an underwater vessel were lower than for a comparable conventional ship and they could be made to travel at a much higher speed.
 He also proposed a novel hull structure which would have allowed greater depths to be reached, and the use of gas turbine engines in a submarine, using liquid oxygen.
 In the end, nothing came of Wallis's submarine ideas.

 During the 1960s and into his retirement, he developed ideas for an "all-speed" aircraft, capable of efficient flight at all speed ranges from subsonic to hypersonic.